 Many experts go with the idea that if you are overeating or having cravings it is a sign that a deep-seated hunger for emotional needs is not being met.
 This is true up to a point…

 But it really can be a lot simpler than that.

 There is nothing wrong with self-examination and getting in touch with your emotions.
 And sometimes we eat for emotional reasons.

-But that is just a small part of the picture.
-Focusing on just the emotions is like looking at the picture frame instead of the actual content of the frame.
+But this approach leaves out some of the nuts and bolts science behind overeating.
+Focusing on just the emotions is like looking at the picture frame but ignoring the actual content that is inside the frame.

 Emotions might not be why you are overeating or struggling with cravings for junk foods and refined foods you know you don’t want to be eating.